 Program Specific Expenses

-Individual programs may require specific supplies, tools, uniforms, health exams, certifications, etc. LTC's Admissions and Counseling Office will share this information with you during the admissions process.
+Individual programs may require specific supplies, tools, uniforms, health exams, certifications, etc. LTC's Academic Advising Office will share this information with you during the admissions process.

 Room, board, transportation, and other expenses should be included in your overall estimate of educational costs.
 Here are the 2015-2016 estimated costs of attendance.

 *Please see the 2015-2016 Tuition and Fees Guide for program-specific costs.

 For detailed cost information about Apprenticeship programs, contact the Apprenticeship Office 920.693.1000 ext.
 1279.
 Ask your employer about tuition reimbursement.

 To talk with an academic advisor or to set up an appointment, call Ext.
 1109.

 Actual fees will be assessed at time of registration.
 Please do not prepare checks or money orders in advance for the above estimated costs.

 Shared programs may be required to purchase additional books at that college.

 Click here to view the 2015-16 Price of Completing a Program Guide.